Burgh: Modern history

-The Local Government (Scotland) Act 1973 formally abolished burghs.
-Section 1(5) of the Act stated: On 16 May 1975, all local government areas existing immediately before that date, that is to say, all counties, counties of cities, large burghs, small burghs and districts, shall cease to exist, and the council of every such area shall also cease to exist.
+The Local Government (Scotland) Act 1973 (c.
+65) formally abolished burghs.
+Section 1(5) of the act stated: On 16 May 1975, all local government areas existing immediately before that date, that is to say, all counties, counties of cities, large burghs, small burghs and districts, shall cease to exist, and the council of every such area shall also cease to exist.
 The use of the title continues in informal use, however.

 The common good properties and funds of the royal burghs continue to exist.
 They are administered by the present area councils, who must make "have regard to the interests of the inhabitants of the area to which the common good formerly related".
 The use of these assets are to be for the benefit of the inhabitants of the former burgh.
 Any person or body holding the honorary freedom of any place... formerly having the status of a city, burgh or royal burgh continued to enjoy that status after the 1975 reorganisation.